Log in.png

 Redesign Recommendations

-A table of redesign recommendations detailed the observation, interpretation and recommendation as a result.
-These were reviewed with the product manager to discuss which areas we would like to address.
+Details of the observation, interpretation, and recommendations were provided in a document, which were then reviewed with the product manager to prioritise areas to address.

 Develop Stage